bikedeboa/bikedeboa/README.md

 ```

 If you get errors make sure you have the Node version as specified in `package.json`.
 Pro tip: use `nvm` to easily manage multiple node versions on your machine.

-## Branches & environments

-The `master` branch is linked directly to prodution (www.bikedeboa.com.br), which runs on a Heroku paid server.
-You should never never commit directly to `master`.
-Commits should go to `develop`, which are linked to our development environment [bikedeboa-dev](https://bikedeboa-dev.herokuapp.com/), which runs on free Heroku server so expect a little slower performance, and major delays in case the server is sleeping (which it automatically does from time to time because it's free).

-There's also a 3rd environment, [bikedeboa-dev2](https://bikedeboa-dev2.herokuapp.com/), which from time to time we point to different branches when we want to try something very new.

 ## License